NinoRisteski/HubermanAnswers/README.md

 ![Alt text](assets/ah-lab-main.jpg)
 # Huberman Answers
-If you’re looking for a quick answer into the topics discussed on the [HubermanLab Podcast](https://www.hubermanlab.com/) but don’t have time to listen to full episodes, you’ve come to the right place.
+If you’re looking for a quick answer to the topics discussed on the [HubermanLab Podcast](https://www.hubermanlab.com/) but don’t have time to listen to full episodes, you’ve come to the right place.
 This chatbot is a `RAG-GPT` system with `OpenAI's GPT 3.5 Turbo`, `Langchain`, `ChromaDB`, and `Gradio`, delivers pinpoint answers to your questions.

 Submit your question and get insights on neuroscience, biology, and human performance directly from Dr. Andrew Huberman’s discussions.
 Each answer comes with the name and number of the podcast episode if you want to watch it.